-- a) The Agency must shall issue a Health Advisory for a chemical substance if all of the following conditions are met: - A community water supply well is sampled and the chemical a-substance is detected and confirmed by resampling; - 2) There is no standard in under-Section 620.410 for the such chemical substance; and - 3) The chemical substance is toxic or harmful to human health according to the procedures specified in of Appendix A, B, or C. - b) The Health Advisory must contain a general description of the characteristics of the chemical substance, the potential adverse health effects, and a guidance level to be determined as follows: - If disease or functional impairment is caused due to a physiological mechanism for which where there is a threshold dose below which no damage occurs, the guidance level for the chemical any such substance is shall be the Maximum Contaminant Level Goal (MCLG), adopted by USEPA for the such substance, 40 CFR 136, appendix B, 40 CFR 141.80, 40 CFR 141.61, and 40 CFR 141.62, incorporated by reference in at Section 620.125. - 2) If there is no MCLG for the chemical substance, the guidance level is either the Human Threshold Toxicant Advisory Concentration or the Human Nonthreshold Toxicant Advisory Concentration for the suchsubstance as determined in compliance accordance with Appendix A, whichever is less, unless the lower concentration for such substance is less than the substance's lowest appropriate LLOQ PQL specified in "Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods", EPA Publication No. SW-846 (SW-846), incorporated by reference in at-
+- a) The Agency must shall issue a Health Advisory for a chemical substance if all of the following conditions are met: - A community water supply well is sampled and the chemical a substance is detected and confirmed by resampling; - 2) There is no standard in under Section 620.410 for the such chemical substance; and - 3) The chemical substance is toxic or harmful to human health according to the procedures specified in of Appendix A, B, or C. - b) The Health Advisory must contain a general description of the characteristics of the chemical substance, the potential adverse health effects, and a guidance level to be determined as follows: - If disease or functional impairment is caused due to a physiological mechanism for which where there is a threshold dose below which no damage occurs, the guidance level for the chemical any such substance is shall be the Maximum Contaminant Level Goal (MCLG), adopted by USEPA for the such substance, 40 CFR 136, appendix B, 40 CFR 141.80, 40 CFR 141.61, and 40 CFR 141.62, incorporated by reference in at Section 620.125. - 2) If there is no MCLG for the chemical substance, the guidance level is either the Human Threshold Toxicant Advisory Concentration (HTTAC) or Human Nonthreshold Toxicant Advisory Concentration (HNTAC) for the such substance as determined in compliance accordance with Appendix A, whichever is less, unless the lower concentration for such substance is less than the substance's lowest appropriate LLOQ PQL specified in "Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods", EPA Publication No. SW-846 (SW-846), incorporated by reference in at

-Section 620.125, or the substance's lowest appropriate LCMRL specified in the drinking water methods incorporated by reference in Section 620.125-for the substance.
+Section 620.125, or the substance's lowest appropriate LCMRL specified in the drinking water methods incorporated by reference in Section 620.125_for the substance.

-- If the concentration for the chemical such-substance under subsection (b)(2) is less than its the-lowest appropriate LLOQ or LCMRLPQL for the substance specified in SW-846, incorporated by reference at Section-620.125, the guidance level is the lowest appropriate LLOQ or LCMRL- PQL. - 2) If the chemical substance is a carcinogen, the guidance level for any suchchemical substance is the one-in-one-million cancer risk concentration, unless the concentration for such substance is less than the lowestappropriate PQL specified in "Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods," EPA Publication No. SW-846 (SW-846), incorporated by reference at Section 620.125 for such substance.
+- 3) If the lower concentration between the HTTAC and HNTAC of the chemical such substance under subsection (b)(2) is less than its the lowest appropriate LLOQ or LCMRLPQL for the substance specified in SW- 846, incorporated by reference at Section 620.125, the guidance level isthe lowest appropriate LLOQ or LCMRL PQL. - 2) If the chemical substance is a carcinogen, the guidance level for any such chemical substance is the one-in-one-million cancer risk concentration, unless the concentration for such substance is less than the lowest appropriate PQL specified in "Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods," EPA Publication No. SW-846 (SW-846), incorporated by reference at Section 620.125 for such substance.
 If the concentration for such substance is less than the lowest appropriate PQL for the substance specified in SW-846, the guidance level is the lowest appropriate PQL.
 The one-in-one-million cancer risk concentration, the Human Nonthreshold Toxicant Advisory Concentration (HNTAC), shall be determined according to the following equation: